jellyfin/jellyfin.org/docs/general/installation/container.md

 :::warning

 While it is possible to run Jellyfin in Docker on a Windows or macOS host, it is not supported.
+Docker on Windows or macOS runs a Linux virtual machine, then runs containers in that VM.
+Because of this, some features will not work properly, notably hardware acceleration.
 Please install Jellyfin natively if you wish to use [Windows](/docs/general/installation/windows) or [macOS](/docs/general/installation/macos).

 :::